Call for Proposals

 - Brief description of how your proposed session broadens the conversation in our field regarding your topic

-- Information on the type of library discussed in the proposal
+- Information on the type of library (see below) discussed in the proposal

 40-minute discussion with 10-minute Q&A